Skip to Content

 Arrange in Water

-Here, a combination of Nandina, Cedar and Rosemary create a festive Christmas arrangement in a milk glass vase which can hold water.
+Here, a combination of Nandina, Cedar, and Rosemary creates a festive Christmas arrangement in a milk glass vase that can hold water.

-Christmas Greenery in a vase with water will last longer
+Christmas Greenery in a vintage milk glass vase with water will last longer.
+Free Christmas Decorating Ideas with greenery.

 Magnolias will make great fresh Christmas Decor